L1fescape/akenn.org/_posts/2014-09-27-shellshock.markdown

 Oh heck yeah, it totally is.

-(Side note: I'm using an old AWS image I made a few months ago.
+(**Note:** I'm using an old AWS image I made a few months ago.
 I believe Amazon patched bash on all their default images.
-If bash is already patched on your machine, my next suggestion is to find a vagrant image that isn't patched yet.
+If Bash is already patched on your machine, my next suggestion is to find a Vagrant image that isn't patched yet.
 If you can't, leave a comment below.
-I can post a tutorial on how to compile an old, vulnerable version of bash and replace the patched one on your box; for science!)
+I can post a tutorial on how to compile an old, vulnerable version of Bash and replace the patched one on your box; for science!)

-Ok next step: installing apache and configuring it to use cgi.
+Ok next step: Installing Apache and configuring it to use CGI.

 {% highlight bash %}
 sudo apt-get install apache2
 sudo a2enmod cgi
 {% endhighlight %}

 That was easy.
-We need to tell apache when to use cgi.
+We need to tell Apache when to use CGI.
 We'll do that by adding the following somewhere in the config of a site in our enabled virtual hosts folder (`/etc/apache2/sites-enabled`; in our case the exact file is `/etc/apache2/sites-enabled/000-default.conf`):

 {% highlight apache %}
 ScriptAlias /cgi-bin/ /usr/lib/cgi-bin/